 Senior Account Executive

-Amy Jasper is a Senior Account Executive at RALLY, specializing in strategic communications, media relations, designing social media campaigns, video production, and grant-making operations.
-She is passionate about finding ways to communicate about difficult subjects and translating tough issues into people-focused stories.
+Amy Jasper is a Senior Account Executive at RALLY, specializing in strategic communications, media relations, and digital advocacy.
+She is passionate about translating tough issues into people-focused stories, especially in the education, health care, and digital spaces.

-Amy works with Reddit, helping shape the public narrative around Reddit’s transformation into the one of the largest websites in the country.
-She previously worked with the Smart Tech Challenges Foundation, managing their grant-making process and helping drive earned media around its smart gun innovators.
-She also worked with Sandy Hook Promise and lent her social media expertise to Charles R. Drew University of Medicine and Science.
-Recently, she assisted Education Cities in the launch of the first national comparative measure of the achievement gap between students from low-income families and their more advantaged peers.
+Amy recently worked with Reddit to help shape the public narrative around its transformation into the one of the largest and most important websites in the country.
+She has worked with the Smart Tech Challenges Foundation, helping drive earned media around smart guns.
+She also worked with The California Endowment, Sandy Hook Promise, Charles R. Drew University of Medicine and Science.
+She also assisted Education Cities in the launch of the first national comparative measure of the achievement gap between students from low-income families and their more advantaged peers.

-In her free time, Amy enjoys collecting vintage cookware and providing color commentary for RALLY kickball games.
+In her free time, Amy enjoys bargaining at estate sales across Los Angeles.
 She holds a B.A. in Political Studies from Pitzer College.

 Senior Account Executive